udayan/skills-github-pages3/index.md

 ---
-title: Welcome to my blog
+title: Welcome to udays blog
 ---

+this is supposed to be markdown content for the main blog page